disruptek/golden/README.md

 # golden

-A benchmark for compile-time and/or runtime Nim.
+A benchmarking tool that measures and records runtime of any executable and also happens to know how to compile Nim.

 Currently pretty crude, but things are coming together.